energinet-open-incubator/innersource-collaboration/meeting_minutes/project-origin-working-session-02-02-2023.md

 ## Agenda

-- [x] Review status of in-flight work from the [Project-Origin Backlog](https://github.com/orgs/project-origin/projects/6/views/1).
+- [x] Review status of in-flight work from the [Project-Origin Backlog]
   - 1 cards are “Waiting/Blocked” here
   - 2 cards are “In Progress”
   - 11 cards are in “Backlog”
-- [x] Review status of in-flight work from the [Collaboration Platform Backlog](https://github.com/orgs/project-origin/projects/2/views/1).
+- [x] Review status of in-flight work from the [Collaboration Platform Backlog]
   - 1 cards are “Waiting/Blocked”
   - 3 cards are “In Progress”
   - 8 cards are in “Backlog”
-- [x] Review status of in-flight work from the [Energinet Open Incubator Backlog](https://github.com/orgs/project-origin/projects/11/views/2).
+- [x] Review status of in-flight work from the [Energinet Open Incubator Backlog]
   - 0 card in “Waiting/Blocked”
   - 1 cards in “In Progress”
   - 12 cards are in “Backlog”